 Checkpoints are used to verify the expected page content and to make sure that the requested page is loaded correctly.
-If an HTTP request is completed successfully with HTTP OK code, it does not necessarily mean that the page content have loaded successfully.
-For example, login to a web application may fail and a failed login messages may be displayed back.
-From HTTP perspective, the page would be successful but from application point of view, page hit may be considered a failure.
+If an HTTP request is completed successfully with HTTP OK code, it does not necessarily mean that the page content has loaded successfully.
+For example, logging in to a web application may fail and a failed login message may be displayed back.
+From an HTTP perspective, the page would be successful but from an application point of view, a page hit may be considered a failure.
 A successful login may be verified by checking the received page response.
-The presence or absence of certain text string or text pattern may signify the success or failure of the page.
+The presence or absence of certain text strings or text patterns may signify the success or failure of the page.

-NetStorm checkpoints have been enhanced to support parameters.
-User can now specify the evaluated value of a parameter (as the value to look for) as the checkpoint.
+LoadTest checkpoints have been enhanced to support parameters.
+Users can now specify the evaluated value of a parameter (as the value to look for) as the checkpoint.

 Types of Checkpoints